Yamaguchi, Masatoshi Department of Vegetable Crops, University of California, Davis, California.

 - Additional Reading

-Vegetables that are prevalent in Asian cuisines, but less well known in Western diets.
-Oriental vegetables are very important in Asian countries, but are considered as minor crops in the United States and Europe.
-However, there has been an increased interest in these crops because of their unusual flavors and textures.
-In addition, many of these vegetables possess high nutritional values, especially with regard to their protein, vitamin, and mineral contents.
-Some of the more common oriental vegetables are described in the following text.
+Any vegetable that is prevalent in Asian cuisines, but less well known in Western diets.
+Asian vegetables (Fig. 1), also referred to as Asian greens or oriental vegetables, are very important in Asian countries, but are not as popular in North America and Europe.
+However, there has been an increased interest in Asian vegetables because of their distinctive flavors and textures.
+In addition, many of these vegetables possess high nutritional values, especially with regard to protein, vitamin, and mineral contents.
 See also: Asia; Food; Horticultural crops; Nutrition

 The content above is only an excerpt.